Skip to content

 async def __call__(self, call_next: CallNext, context: JobContext) -> Any:

-logging.info("Job %s is starting.", context.job.id)
+logging.info("Job %s started", context.job.id)

 try: